How to start your pup off on the right “paw”. Using Chaz’s male pup that he named Zues, I’ll give a few pointers.

 - More on the Apha.
 Blue heelers have a tendency to assume alpha position.
 Texas heelers, being part Blue heeler, you might find your pup trying to be the alpha over you.
 You must set the Alpha position from the get go.
 Ausie, the dam on site, definitely was one of those and as a pup, whenever she tried alpha behavior over me, I’d have to wrestle her to the ground by grabbing her collar and pinning her to the ground and holding her until she relaxed.
 Relaxing, in that sense, is similar to submitting.
 Sometimes with her head pinned to the ground she’d stand her hind legs up.
 Id just bump her over so she lays in a submissive position even though she was standing up on the inside.
 It would take as much as 5 minutes or more but I’ll hold my stance, until she relaxed her body.
 As soon as she relaxed her body, then I’d reward her by letting go but not allowing her to jump right back up.
 I’d start rubbing her body slowly telling her what a good a dog she is, then letting go of her collar slowly and keep on rubbing, then just let her lay there by herself for a moment or two.
 Then she can get up and be all relaxed.
 I, the alpha, won this dog fight.
 Over and over I’d have to do this, until she learned to respect my boundaries and now she know whos boss and shes happy with that.
 Now that there’s other dogs in the pack, she wants to growl at them constantly as its a constant fight to retain Alpha position, but when I’m around, at my stern command (which she might read as a growl coming from me) she will refrain.

 - When you leave your new pup in a crate to go off to work, shopping or some important appointment that can’t have a dog present, use an ‘I’m in charge’ tone of voice and firmly say ‘STAY’ then turn around and leave.
-Your pup will cry and pretend to go crazy and if you start to backtrack and try to tell him in a high pitched sorry tone of voice that its OK, not to worry, then this will just create a separation anxiety in your dog.
+Your pup might cry and pretend to go crazy and if you start to backtrack and try to tell him in a high pitched sorry tone of voice that its OK, not to worry, then this will just create a separation anxiety in your dog.
 You don’t want that.
 What you want is a dog that knows that you are leading and who knows that if you say the stay command, you will always come back.
 Don’t feed that emotional pull.
 They will only cry the first couple of times and then learn that they won’t die when they are not touching you every moment.

 - Ausie, the dam on site is my personal dog.
 Without command, she heals on my left, with most of her body behind my leg.
 As soon as I walk out the door, that’s the position she assumes without command.
 I trained her so.
 Off course Sparky, the sire on site, never wanted to heel on the left.
 The right was his spot even though I tried the left.
 When leashed, you walk your dog, not your dog walks you.